 Unlike Mini Goldendoodles, which weigh 15-35 pounds, Teacup Goldendoodles tend to be even smaller!
 Teacup Goldendoodles weigh between 7 to 13 pounds.
 As for height, these tiny dogs will stand from around 8 to 13 inches tall at the shoulder once they reach their full growth.

 Colors And Coat Types

 You can get Teacup Goldendoodles in many different colors, which include black, gray, red, copper, apricot, red, white, but most commonly golden.
 Sometimes you might find that your Toy Goldendoodle has some white markings or splotches on his or her body as well.

 When it comes to the coat of a Teacup Goldendoodle, these dogs can come in four different coat types.
 These include flat, straight, wavy, and curly, but the last two are by far the most common.

 The grooming of a Toy Goldendoodle with a straight or flat coat is easy and doesn’t take up too much of your time when done regularly.
 This is because their fur is closer to that of the Golden Retriever than that of the poodle.

 Goldendoodles with these coat types do shed, and you will need to brush them around one or two times a week to make sure you keep this shedding under control.
 This is especially important during shedding season, when your dog will ‘blow’ their coat, and they’ll lose more fur than normal.

 On the other hand, grooming of the wavy or curly Teacup Goldendoodle, which is the most commonly occurring and popular type of coat, is a lot different.

-Wavy and curly Goldendoodles have hypoallergenic hair and don’t shed, yet need daily grooming.
+Wavy and curly Goldendoodles have hair and usually don’t shed much, yet need daily grooming.
 This is necessary to prevent knots and matting from forming in your dog’s hair.